-- The principal GP and practice manager had the experience, capacity and skills to deliver the practice strategy and address risks to it. - They were knowledgeable about issues and priorities relating to the quality and future of services.
-They understood the challenges and were addressing them.
-For example, applying for and receiving funding from NHS England to build a new larger practice to accommodate the increase in demand following the introduction of new housing in the area. - Leaders at all levels were visible and approachable.
-They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership.
+- Leaders had the experience, capacity and skills to deliver the practice strategy and address risks to it. - They were knowledgeable about issues and priorities relating to the quality and future of services.
+They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
+They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.